k2controls/MFG291/sprint1/week02/index.md

 - See assignment for the week - logbook and Lecture 2

 **Session 2**
-- May be adjust based on success of session 1
+- May be adjusted based on success of session 1
 - Tour downtown using same process
 - Meeting place - TBD